No need to plan your future analysis… Go straight aheadLatest updated: November 18, 2021

 It is time to demystify a false truth.
-You really do not always need to add points in the record settings of BT-Lab® and EC-Lab® in order to obtain highly accurate measurements.
+You really do not always need to add points in the record settings of BT-Lab® and EC-Lab® in order to obtain highly accurate measurements from your electrochemistry instruments, be they potentiostats or battery cyclers.

-For while it might seem logical that the greater the number of points, the higher accuracy the results, this is not actually the case.
+For while it might seem logical that the greater the number of points, the higher accuracy of the results, this is not actually the case with either battery testers or potentiostats.
 Because with EC-Lab® and BT-Lab®, more points do not mean more prizes.

 Before we enter into the detail of how this can benefit you, it is important to understand the differences between the two terms:

-Both of these entities may, or may not, be inter-related.
-It really depends on each instrument and the way it has been designed.
-The following table indicates the relevant specifications of Bio-Logic instruments and software:
+Both of these entities may, or may not, be interrelated.
+It really depends on each electrochemical workstation and the way it has been designed.
+The following table indicates the relevant specifications of BioLogic battery cycler, potentiostats, and software:

 |EC-Lab® software||EC-Lab® Express||BT-Lab® software|